Sa Dec noodles and the delicious secret from hundred-year-old rice flour from Nga Bat river

 Báo Tuổi Trẻ•22/04/2024

-Batches of handmade noodles dried in the early morning sun by the Nga Bat River, Ward 2, Sa Dec City, Dong Thap Province - Photo: DANG TUYET
+Batches of handmade noodles are dried in the early morning sun by the Nga Bat River, Ward 2, Sa Dec City, Dong Thap Province - Photo: DANG TUYET

 Sa Dec seafood noodle dish is another choice for diners.

-In addition to the usual preparation of Sa Dec noodles with long-simmered pork bone broth and toppings such as pork ribs, pork intestines, and seafood, there are also dry noodles served with sauce and soup.
+In addition to the usual preparation of Sa Dec noodles with long-simmered pork bone broth and toppings such as pork ribs, pork intestines, and seafood, there are also dry noodles eaten with sauce and soup.
 Dry noodles originated from Cambodia, and people who migrated to Sa Dec gradually changed it to suit their hometown's taste.
 Therefore, in addition to the usual noodle soup, dry noodles have their own unique flavor with thick sauce, moderate salty and sweet taste served with soy sauce, making diners coming to Sa Dec want to try it at least once.

 Sa Dec has many famous noodle shops such as Ba Sam, Gu Dien Luc shop, Chi Dau...
-For dry noodle, customers can eat at Phu Thanh noodle shop (Tran Hung Dao street, ward 2) or Co Lien noodle shop (Tran Phu street, ward 1).
+As for dry noodle, customers can eat at Phu Thanh noodle shop (Tran Hung Dao street, ward 2) or Co Lien noodle shop (Tran Phu street, ward 1).
 With an average price of 25,000 - 35,000 VND/bowl depending on the restaurant and the toppings that customers choose.
 Sa Dec noodle has been voted in the top 100 specialties and top 100 Vietnamese gifts, which is the pride of Sa Dec people in particular and Dong Thap people in general.
 Up to now, the flavor and brand have spread to many provinces and cities across the country.

 Comment (0)